shikha046/InputForm-Assignment-/README.md

 # InputForm-Assignment-
-Created a single screen, single activity input form with text fields of Name, Age, DOB (Use Calendar Picker), Address.
-(Use any design)
+-Created a single screen, single activity input form with text fields of Name, Age, DOB (Used Calendar Picker), Address.
-After details are entered, saved  in local DB using Room.the complete flow starting from viewmodel upto repository for database.
+-After details are entered, saved  in local DB using Room.the complete flow starting from viewmodel upto repository for database.
-MVVM Architecture is used for the complete implementation.
+-MVVM Architecture is used for the complete implementation.

 Brownie Points -
 -test cases written to validate the form.
 -UI written in Jetpack Compose instead of XML.